Want better cold brew at home? Read on for our best tips!

 #3 | Water Is Your Main Ingredient

 It seems silly to say it, but it’s the truth: water is your dominant ingredient in making any coffee, including cold brew.
-We recommend using filtered water (not distilled!).
+We recommend using fresh, filtered water.
 If you want to get really in depth with it, we like our water to be around 150 ppm in total hardness (but don’t get too hung up on it).
 That’s not the same as distilled water, which lacks any minerals to provide the various ions needed for effective extraction.
-This leads into a broader discussion of water quality and coffee brewing.

 If you do want to try optimizing your water for coffee brewing, experiment with Third Wave Water or Global Customized Water.
 Products like Third Wave Water can specifically add the necessary cations and anions to distilled water, without the fuss and expense of a complicated filtration system.